hyundai-robotics/doc-hi6-mastering/01_intro/1-about_mastering/README.md

 ## 1.1 About Robot Mastering

-- The robot's mechanical origin could vary if situations like axis distortion or drive source replacement take occurred during shipping or in the field.
-The mastering function is required at this time.
+- The robot's mechanical origin could vary if situations like axis distortion or
+drive source replacement take occurred during shipping or in the field.
+The mastering is required at this time.

-- The mastering function is used to improve the precision of robot motion and repair the mechanical origin.
+- The mastering is used to improve the precision of robot motion and repair the mechanical origin.

 - A digital contact sensor is used to operate the mastering in this manual.<br>
   The sensor is attached to each axis of the robot and detects the V-groove <br> while moving from -1.5 degrees to +1.5 degrees based on the starting point.<br>
   The detected V-groove position is corrected to the mechanical origin.<div>